adventuregamestudio/ags-test-games/README.md

 This repository contains game projects for testing Adventure Game Studio features.

-The `auto-test` directory houses a game specifically made for use in the continuous integration pipeline of the main AGS repository.
+The `auto-test` is a game specifically made for use in the continuous integration pipeline of the main AGS repository.

 Additional game projects may be added in the future to test engine features.